 On any landscaped area

-So as to interfere with or impede the normal movement of disabled persons, pedestrians, or bicyclists upon ramps, stairways, or curb cuts
+In a manner that interferes with or impede the normal movement of individuals with disabilities, pedestrians, or bicyclists upon ramps, stairways, or curb cuts

-Adjacent to or chained, locked, or attached to any handrail, tree, bush, door, signpost, lamp, telephone pole, lamppost, fence, bike rack, or other object not maintained or designated for the purpose of securing e-scooters
+Adjacent to or chained, locked, or attached to any handrail, tree, bush, door, signpost, lamp, telephone pole, lamppost, fence, or other object not maintained or designated for the purpose of securing e-scooters

-At any designated electric scooter parking area between the end of spring semester and the beginning of fall semester, unless (i) the owner is present on campus and using the vehicle or (ii) the e-scooter is a rental unit provided by a third-party micromobility vendor.
+At any designated e-scooter parking area between the end of spring semester and the beginning of fall semester, unless (i) the owner is present on campus and using the vehicle or (ii) the e-scooter is a rental unit provided by a third-party micromobility vendor.